 Judged to be a Good school, May 2019 (previously Requires Improvement)

 'Staff have established good working relationships with pupils, and consequently pupils have very positive attitudes towards school and learning.
 Teachers encourage pupils to think about what they are learning through the application of skills learned through ‘philosophy for children’.
 In class, pupils are provided with plenty of opportunities to share their ideas, listen to each other and ask questions of their own.'

 A SAPERE Silver Award School

-Judged to be a Good school by OFSTED, April 2019
+Judged to be a Good school, April 2019

 'Opportunities to develop pupils’ resilience and well-being are built into the curriculum.
 For example, through philosophy lessons pupils share their feelings and concerns.'